 In this section, we would like to provide you with more information about the Erasmus Mundus Scholarship and some of its regulations.

-Applications for entry in September 2019 are now OPEN and will close on Friday 25th January 2019.
+Applications for entry in September 2020 will close on Friday 10th January 2020.

-More information how to apply is available here: Applying for the Programme

-## Amended wording

-In this section, we would like to provide you with more information about the Erasmus Mundus Scholarship and some of its regulations.

-Applications for entry in September 2019 closed on Friday 25th January 2019.

 More information how to apply is available here: Applying for the Programme